pacaritambo booksHome Pacaritambo: The Machu Picchu Magazine & Native American Bookstore, Native American Mythology & Literature

 compiled and translated by Clark Wissler and D. C. Duvall.
 Introduction by Alice Beck Kehoe.
 B&W photos.
 Condition: NEW 1995 University of Nebraska Trade Paperback, third printing.
 Tiny edgewear.
 Content: Originally published in 1908 by the American Museum of Natural History, this book introduces such figures as Old Man, Scar-Face, Blood-Clot, and the Seven Brothers.
 Included are tales with ritualistic origins emphasizing the prototypical Beaver-Medicine and the roles played by Elk-Woman and Otter-Woman, and a presentation of Star Myths, which reveal the astronomical knowledge of the Blackfoot Indians.
 Narratives about Raven, Grasshopper, and Whirlwind-Boy account for conditions in humanity and nature.
 Many of the stories in the concluding group-like "The Lost Children" and "The Ghost-Woman"-were tales told to Blackfoot children.
 Clark Wissler notes that these narratives were collected very early in the twentieth century from the Piegans in Montana and from the North Piegans, Bloods, and Northern Blackfoot in Canada.
 Most were translated by D. C. Duvall and revised for this book by Wissler.
 Clark Wissler (1870-1947) was curator at the American Museum of Natural History and chairman of the Department of Anthropology at Columbia University.
 [2 copies available]

 $ 7.69 + $ 3.19 media shipping.
-International shipping available - please use the drop-down menu.
+International shipping available.

 Price: $ 7.69